1. Introduction

 1.1.
 Examples

-element with a csp
+iframe element with a csp attribute:

-This will generate a request to advertisements-r-us.example.com
+This will generate a request to advertisements-r-us.example.com that has

-header, as follows:
+an Embedding-CSP header, as follows:

 GET / HTTP/1.1 Host: advertisements-r-us.example.com ...
 Embedding-CSP: script-src https://trusted-cdn.example.com/ ...